MISSION

 RENTALS

-Harlem Stage is available Any Day of the Week, Including Weekends for Events & Space rentals
+Harlem Stage is available weekdays and weekends for Events & Space rentals

 A flexible, designed space provides a 2,990 square foot open performance area, with a full grid for hanging lights and most scenery.
 This theater has a maximum capacity of 192 (including wheelchair accessible locations) with flexible seating configurations that can be tailored to production needs.
 The control booth allows for creative usage of lighting and sound.
 This space is ideal for performances, lectures, cocktail receptions, fundraising events and photo and film shoots.